shredding/elefunds-SDK/Documentation/API/GettingStarted.md

 You can use any of the given information to build a nice UI for your users.
 However, the id is essential if a donation is finally made, as it identifies who will benefit from the donation.
 Thus, you must ensure, that the id is available, once you send a donation back to the API.
 This can be achieved by persisting them to the database or make them part of the session during a checkout process.

-Have a look at our client libraries for more information and examples.
+Have a look at our client libraries or existing shop implementation for more information and examples.

-Our API is very fast, optimized for massive amounts of concurrent requests and build to be scalable as our business grows.
-Therefore, you can easily request the receivers every time you need them.
-However, if the nature of your site requires to cache the receivers on your server side, you are free to do so.
-Just make sure, that the cache expires within the valid time.

-The valid time depends on your settings and the agreement for your clientId.
-If you are participating in campaigns, you may have a dynamic and shorter valid time; some agreements may have longer valid times and can therefore cache the receivers for a very long time.
+> Normal circumstances assumed, you won't have to deal with receiving and displaying receivers, as the Javascript SDK can
+> do that for you.

 ## Sending donations